castromilton07/trybe-course/README.md

 # **Trybe Exemples Presented Repository of the Didactical Content on Course** :rocket:

 ## _Description:_
-#### Repository created to store the examples presented in the live classes during the Web Development training at Trybe.
+#### Repository created to store the examples presented in the course platform during the Web Development training at Trybe.

 ## _User info:_ :man:
 ### Student Person :green_heart: